Goat Cheese Pizza

 How to make goat cheese pizza

-- Start by making my no-knead dough (video tutorial included), or use your fav recipe or store-bought dough if desired.
+- Start by making my no-knead dough (video tutorial is included), or try this amazing stand mixer pizza dough, or use your favorite recipe or store-bought dough if desired.

-- After rising, stretch the dough into a rectangular shape on parchment paper.
+- After rising, stretch the dough into a rectangular shape.

-- Add the mozzarella, goat cheese, salt, pepper, thyme and drizzle with olive oil.
+- Add the mozzarella, goat cheese, salt, pepper, thyme, and olive oil.

 - Bake until golden and crispy.
 Enjoy!